 Prior to its taxonomic label by the International Committee on Taxonomy of Viruses in May 2013, MERS-CoV was described under various names, including human betacoronavirus 2c EMC, human betacoronavirus 2c England-Qatar, human betacoronavirus 2C Jordan-N3, betacoronavirus England 1, and novel coronavirus.

 B34.2 – Coronavirus infection, unspecified

 - Common cold

 - Bacterial pneumonia (eg, Streptococcus pneumoniae pneumonia, Staphylococcus aureus pneumonia, Klebsiella pneumonia, Haemophilus influenzae pneumonia)

 - Severe acute respiratory syndrome coronavirus (SARS-CoV)

-- Other viral pneumonias (respiratory syncytial virus, influenza, including avian influenza A H5N1 and influenza A H1N1, human metapneumovirus, adenovirus, etc)
+- Other viral pneumonias (respiratory syncytial virus, influenza, human metapneumovirus, adenovirus, etc)